buck-co/buck-basics/README.md

 [SerializeField] VectorOperation[] m_multipleVectorOperations;//A collection of multiple operations to execute all together
 ```

-Then edit them in the Inpsector.
+Then edit them in the Inspector.
 Finally, execute them with the following:
 ```cs
 m_boolOperation.Execute();//Execute the one operation m_multipleVectorOperations.Execute();//Executes all operations within the collection in order